Promoted to the Premier League for the first time in 2021, Brentford have quickly established themselves as one of the best-run clubs in the country.

 Tickets can be purchased by members and season ticket holders with the required Ticket Access Points (TAP) balance, in line with how the club operates its allocation for away fixtures.

-There have been some changes for the current season, including the categorisation of away games and the points required to be eligible for a ticket.
+There were some changes for the 2024/25 season , including the categorisation of away games and the points required to be eligible for a ticket.

-The number of tickets available depends on the size of the opposition stadium with Premier League regulations stating that away clubs should receive a minimum of 3,000 tickets unless the capacity is less than 30,000, in which case the home club must allocate at least 10% of that figure.
+The number of tickets available depends on the size of the opposition stadium with Premier League regulations stating that all clubs should give away fans at least 3,000 tickets if their stadium has a capacity of over 30,000.
+For clubs with a stadium smaller than that, 10% of the overall allocation should be given.

 An alternative exists, with ‘touts' on the streets at the stadium in what is effectively a black market as well as resale sites online.
 Some of these are more reputable than others, you will often pay well over face value and you should always be alert for scammers.